danhellem/github-actions-issue-to-work-item/README.md

 The id of the Work Item created or updated

+## GraphQL
+This action uses graphQL to get the Sprint and Story Points values from the project the issue is assigned to.
+It relies on the fields to have the following names:
+- Story Points: "Story"
+- Iteration / Sprint: "Sprint"
+If a different name is used change the "name" field in "fieldValueByName" for Sprint or Story as needed.

 ## Example usage

 1. Add a secret named `ADO_PERSONAL_ACCESS_TOKEN` containing an [Azure Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) with "read & write" permission for Work Items